RobbingSpree/HLMSH-Novel/new chapters 2nd attempt/Chapter 1.md

 The weather outside was oppressive, thunderhead clouds loomed ominously and the humidity made it feel you could cut the air with a knife.
 The low ceiling of clouds seemed to make all sounds muffled, and the lack of anyone else out at this time of day made the world seem empty.
 It was a bit early for spring storms, but they arrived regardless.
 The fading light of the sunset being smothered by the overhead ceiling of clouds caused the streetlights to turn on early.

-She wanted to scream, with exuberance, with panic, with frustration, but that would be for when she was properly free, not just on the run. her lungs heaved and her feet pounding bare on the pavement, she had entirely forgotten to put on any shoes, but as long as the storm didn't break she wouldn't have any trouble.
+She wanted to scream, with exuberance, with panic, with frustration, but that would be for when she was properly free, not just on the run.
+Her lungs heaved and her feet pounding bare on the pavement, she had entirely forgotten to put on any shoes, but as long as the storm didn't break she wouldn't have any trouble.

 The storm broke minutes later and began dumping bucket after bucket of rain down on the city, and shortly after winds began to blow.
 Felicity was sure no one would be foolish enough to follow out in this weather, which should give her a solid head start, now she just needed to capitalize on it.
 The rain was warm and sun kissed and helped relieve her complaining muscles as she ran.